The Sisterhood of the Traveling Pants (novel): Plot summary

-In the first novel of the series, the reader is introduced to four high school students: Lena Kaligaris, Tibby Rollins, Bridget Vreeland, and Carmen Lowell.
-They have been best friends since birth (their mothers attended prenatal exercise classes together).
-The summer before their junior year of high school, Carmen finds a pair of old jeans that mysteriously fits each girl perfectly, despite their different sizes.
+High school students Lena Kaligaris, Tibby Rollins, Bridget Vreeland, and Carmen Lowell have been best friends since birth.
+The summer before their junior year, Carmen buys a pair of jeans at a thrift shop that mysteriously fits each girl perfectly, despite their different sizes.
 This leads them to believe that the pants are magical.
 They share the "traveling pants" among themselves over the summer while they are separated.

 Lena spends the summer with her grandparents in Santorini.
-During her stay, her grandmother attempts to set her up with a man by the name of Kostos.
-Kostos takes interest in Lena, who eventually returns the notion.
-She goes skinny-dipping and Kostos accidentally sees her.
-A misunderstanding leads Lena's grandparents to believe that Kostos attempted to assault Lena, causing an argument between the two families.
-Later in the summer, Lena explains to her grandparents what happened in order to repair the rift between her and Kostos' grandparents, and confesses to Kostos that she loves him.
+During her stay, her grandmother attempts to set her up with Kostos Dounas, the neighbours' grandson.
+Kostos takes an interest in Lena, who eventually returns the notion.
+However, when he accidentally catches her skinny-dipping, a misunderstanding leads Lena's grandparents to believe that Kostos attempted to assault her, resulting in an argument between the Kaligaris and Dounas families.
+When she realizes what has happened, Lena explains the truth to her grandparents in order to repair the rift between the families, and confesses to Kostos that she loves him.

-Tibby spends the summer working at a Wallman's store, planning to film a documentary of her experiences.
-She meets a 12-year-old girl, Bailey, after the latter faints at the store; it is revealed that she has been diagnosed with leukemia.
-Over the course of the summer, the two become close friends and Bailey begins to help Tibby film her documentary.
-Bailey dies from her leukemia, which leads Tibby to refocus her documentary to capture the memories that they created together.
+Tibby spends the summer working at a Wallman's store, planning to film a satirical documentary of her experiences.
+She meets Bailey a 12-year-old girl who has been diagnosed with leukemia, when the latter faints at the store.
+Bailey soon befriends Tibby, helping her film her documentary and develop friendships with her subjects.
+When Bailey passes away towards the end of the summer, Tibby refocuses her documentary to capture the memories that they created together.

-Carmen goes to South Carolina to spend the summer with her father, from whom she has grown apart since he and Carmen's mother divorced several years before.
-Carmen learns that he is engaged.
-Out of frustration at feeling left out of her father's new family, she breaks a window in their home with a rock and returns home to her mother.
-She eventually attends her father's wedding and reconciles with her father and his new family.
+Carmen goes to South Carolina to visit her father, from whom she has grown apart since his divorce from Carmen's mother several years ago.
+She is shocked to learn that he is newly engaged to a woman with two children her age.
+Feeling left out of her father's new family, she breaks a window in their home with a rock and returns home to her mother.
+She eventually reconciles with her father and his new family and attends his wedding at the end of the summer.

 Bridget attends a soccer camp in Baja California.
 While there, she falls for one of the coaches, Eric Richman.
-Bridget pursues him in spite of the camp's prohibition on coaches and campers entering relationships with each other, and eventually sees him in his underwear.
+Bridget pursues him in spite of the camp's prohibition on coaches and campers entering relationships with each other.
 She conspires to lose her virginity to him, until Eric eventually tells her that he does not feel as if he can worship her as she deserves.
 Lena comes to comfort a depressed Bridget and ends up taking her home.